amnn/3rd-year-report/scfg.md

   [sg] (map-v (comp set keys) sg))

 (defn rule-p
-  "Given an SCFG `sg` and a rule return its associated probability, or `nil` if it doesn't exist."
+  "Given an SCFG `sg` and a rule return its associated probability, or `0.0` if it doesn't exist."
   [sg [lhs & rhs]] (get-in sg [lhs (vec rhs)] 0.0))